Cart 0

 Footnote 1:

-Proven, biomechanically, through peer-approved scientific research conducted and presented by Rick Howell at:
+Proven, biomechanically, through peer-reviewed and approved scientific research conducted and presented by Rick Howell at:

-IOC World Conference on Prevention of Injury in Sport, Monaco, 2017 and 2021;
+IOC (International Olympic Committee) World Conference on Prevention of Injury in Sport, Monaco, 2017 and 2021;

 ICSS (International Conference on Science in Skiing) Voukatti, Finland, 2019; Saalbach-Hinterglemm, Austria, 2023;